Formula One (video game): Reception

 When the game was included in the Burning Rubber compilation for the ZX Spectrum it was received less favourably.
-David from Your Sinclair commenting that the graphics look rather basic and that decision making is limited.
+David from Your Sinclair commented that the graphics look rather basic and that decision making is limited.
 He mentions that the game was not liked when it was first released, and that it has not aged well.
 He gave it an overall score of 30%.